LibreCAD/docs/ref/Tools.rst

 Drawing Tools
 =============

-The drawing tools are used to create and modify entities such as lines, circles, etc in a drawing... yada, yada, yada
+The drawing tools are used to create and modify entities such as lines, circles, etc. in a drawing.
+Command can be selected from the menu, toolbars or entered via the command line.

 Line